leezaj/elbbarcs/README.md

 3. **It has no foresight**.
 It will not save valuable letters for the future and it does not rearrange its letters to make future 'bingo' moves.

 All of these disadvantages are things that a committed player can exploit.
+Finally, there is a counter on the right hand side of the game for each unplayed tile, which might also prove useful.

 ### Does the opponent have a rack of tiles, just like I do?
 Yes.
 It won't 'magically' play tiles out of nowhere.
 If it puts an 'S' after your word, it's because it actually drew